luizAlbuquerque0/luizAlbuquerque0/README.md

 <h2>You can find my portfolio here: <a href="https://devluizalbuquerque.com/">Click me</a>  </h2>

 # 💫 About Me:
 Hi there!
-I'm a passionate C# ASP .NET Core developer .Currently studying software engineering at Estacio, I'm always looking for ways to improve my skills and knowledge in this field.
+I'm a passionate React and C# ASP .NET Core developer .Currently studying software engineering at Estacio, I'm always looking for ways to improve my skills and knowledge in this field.
 I specialize in writing efficient and performant code using best practices and design patterns.
 When I'm not coding, you can find me playing chess, which is both a fun hobby and a way to sharpen my problem-solving and strategic thinking skills.

 ## 🌐 Socials: